-Hazrat Bilal (R)
+Hazrat Bilal (RA)

 Bilal bin Rabah was one of the most famous companions of Prophet Muhammad (may peace and blessings of Allah be upon him).
 An oppressed slave from Abyssinia (now known as Ethiopia) he was one of the earliest converts to Islam in Makkah.
 He accepted Islam at a time when becoming a Muslim resulted in fierce persecution and even death.
 Also called Bilal al Habashi because of his ancestral roots, Bilal’s story is one of patience and endurance in face of fierce adversity.